-Disney's Hollywood Studios®: Sundays and Wednesdays Magic Kingdom® Park: Mondays and Thursdays Disney's Animal Kingdom® Theme Park: Tuesdays and Saturdays EPCOT®: Fridays
+Disney's Hollywood Studios®: Sundays and Wednesdays

+Magic Kingdom® Park: Mondays and Thursdays

+Disney's Animal Kingdom® Theme Park: Tuesdays and Saturdays

+EPCOT®: Fridays

-The schedule of interpreted performances in our Theme Parks is updated on a weekly basis and can be requested by e-mailing us at WDW.signlanguageservices@disney.com.
-You can also obtain a schedule by visiting a Theme Park Guest Relations location upon arrival.
+The schedule of interpreted performances in our Theme Parks is updated on a weekly basis and is available for viewing and download from our website at www.disneyworld.com.
+It can also be requested by e-mailing us at WDW.signlanguageservices@disney.com.
+If preferred, you can also obtain a schedule by visiting a Theme Park Guest Relations location upon arrival.